 Salar De Uyuni at Sunset (Unsplash)

-However, this spellbinding phenomenon only happens for a few months in a year, typically from late December to early April, and it has been increasingly more challenging to predict when the rains will fall the past few years due to climate change.
+However, this spellbinding phenomenon only occurs for a few months in a year, typically from late December to early April, and due to climate change, it has been increasingly more challenging to predict when the rains will fall in the past few years.

-Moreover, heavy rains normally make some portions of the Salt Flats flood consequently making certain sections virtually inaccessible so you definitely do not want to wish for a lot of rain during your trip either.
+Moreover, heavy rains normally flood some portions of the Salt Flats, making certain sections virtually inaccessible, so you definitely do not want to wish for a lot of rain during your trip, either.

-Visiting between June and November guarantees that all sites are flood-free and therefore accessible.
+If you are risk-averse, visiting between June and November guarantees that all sites are flood-free and accessible.

 The 5 essentials tips you need to know before your trip to salar de uyuni